Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 ### Heavy Weapon Fighting

-*Fighting Style Feat (Prerequisite: Fighting Style Feature)*
+_Fighting Style Feat (Prerequisite: Fighting Style Feature)_

-When you make an attack with a Cold Weapon that has **:weapon-prop-heavy: Heavy** property as part of your **:rsc-a: Attack**{ .rsc } action and the total damage roll from your weapon is 5 or lower, you treat it as 6
+When you make an attack with a **:weapon-prop-heavy: Heavy** Cold Weapon as part of your **:rsc-a: Attack**{ .rsc } action and the total damage roll from your weapon is 5 or lower, you treat it as 6

 ---

+### Lightweight Fighting

+_Fighting Style Feat (Prerequisite: Fighting Style Feature)_

+While you are wielding only **:weapon-prop-light: Light** weapons, and nothing else, your **:rsc-spd: Speed**{ .rsc } increases by 10 feet.
+You also gain a +1 bonus to damage rolls with **:weapon-prop-light: Light** weapons.

+You only gain these benefits so long as you are not wearing Medium or Heavy armor, or wielding a Shield

+---

 ### Martial Adept

-*Fighting Style Feat (Prerequisite: Fighting Style Feature)*
+_Fighting Style Feat (Prerequisite: Fighting Style Feature)_

 You have studied combat techniques that allow you to perform Combat Manoeuvre.